davidearl/jcomma/README.md

 Requires PHP >= 5.4.
 Does not work on older browsers (it's using a recent version of jQuery).
 It will probably work on PHP 5.3 except for JSON Pretty Print which would produce a warning in the server error log if used.

-Just put the files in the document root of your web server, ideally a https website, or as a sub-directory of a website.
+Put the files in the document root of your web server, ideally a https website, or as a sub-directory of a website.

+cd to top level and run composer to generate autoload and install dependencies:

+    composer update

+If you can't use composer, include `lib/JComma.php` in your project.
+You will need composer to create the website.

 You might want to increase the individual file and total file upload limits in your server settings from the PHP default.